 - 1 Cup Cream Soda, room temperature

-- 1 pot Freshly Brewed Strong Coffee
+- 1 pot Freshly Brewed Strong Coffee (Or hot water to make this caffeine free)

 - Add butterscotch chips and butter in a large glass microwavable measuring cup.